Equitable Building (Manhattan): Interior

 On the upper floors, a staircase, restrooms, and utilities are clustered into the core of the "H".
 The light courts within the "H" ensured that all offices could receive natural light.
 West-east corridors ran perpendicularly to the elevator lobbies, crossing both wings of the "H".
 Floors were arranged so that they could be divided into suites facing outward, so that all suites faced windows, though it was also possible for lessees to rent entire floors.
 Upon the building's opening, Equitable also provided rest and recreation rooms for the building's 2,000 female employees, making it the first large building to have a women's welfare department.
 Also in the building was the library of the New York Law Institute, which remains in the building as of 2020.

 The Equitable Building housed the 1,500-member Bankers Club on its top three floors when it opened.
 The club had five dining rooms, a lounge, reception rooms, and an open-air terrace.
 The club was highly frequented by notable financial figures and socialites in New York City, hosting politicians and leaders such as United Kingdom prime minister Winston Churchill, French president Charles de Gaulle, Soviet Union leader Nikita Khrushchev, and Queen of the United Kingdom Elizabeth II.
 It closed in 1979 after the club's lease expired.

-Operations
+Mechanical features

 The operations of the Equitable Building were described as being akin to a small city.
 When the building opened, there was a power station 50 ft below ground level.
 It contained seven boilers with a combined output of 3500 hp, which took up a space measuring 145 by 180 ft.
 There was also an artificial ice plant.
 The power station originally burned oil, consuming 2.5 million barrels per year, but started using coal in 1934 due to a rise in fuel prices.
 At the time of completion, the Equitable Building was said to have more telephones than did all of Greece.

 The building contains 50 elevators; the 48 elevators serving the above ground levels are clustered in six groups of eight, while an additional two elevators serve the basements.
 The Equitable Building previously contained as many as 62 elevators.